 a partner of the National Neighborhood Indicators Partnership (NNIP)

-Neighborhood Info DC works to support community organizations, neighborhood leadership and residents and government as they work to improve the quality of life for people throughout the District of Columbia.
+Neighborhood Info DC works to support community organizations, neighborhood leadership and residents and government as they work to improve the quality of life for people throughout the District of Columbia and the Washington region.

 Looking for data about your community but don't know where to find it?
-Find data in our D.C. neighborhood profiles in the following subject areas: population, well-being, housing, foreclosures, and schools.
+Find data in our DC neighborhood profiles in the following subject areas: population, well-being, housing, foreclosures, and schools.
 Browse for relevant statistics and downloadable data.
-If you can't find what you're looking for, ask a question and we will respond to your request within a week.
-Profiles are now updated with SNAP and TANF data for 2014 and schools data for 2013-2014.
-(5-1-14) Find data for the following geographies:
+Profiles are now updated with ACS data for 2011-2015 and property sales and crime data through 2016.
+(4-10-17) Find data for the following geographies:

 Our Changing City Chapter 2: Schools

 This piece explores changes in the DC education system over the past decade.
 In this second installment of Our Changing City, we examine DC's changing public school enrollment trends since 2000, breaking the data down by grade, race, school, and ward.